bmuschko/cka-crash-course/exercises/02-install-cluster/instructions.md

 # Exercise 2

 In this exercise, you will learn how to create a cluster using kubeadm.
-The cluster will contain of a single master node named `kube-control-plane`, and two worker nodes named `kube-worker-1` and `kube-worker-2`.
+The cluster will contain of a single control plane node named `kube-control-plane`, and two worker nodes named `kube-worker-1` and `kube-worker-2`.
 The existing setup uses virtual machines (VMs) to emulate the cluster environment.

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.